d3/d3/docs/index.markdown

     .style("background-color", function(d) { return "rgb(" + ~~(d * 6) + ",50,100)"; })
 {% endhighlight %}

-D3 provides a slew of handy reusable functions for simplifying the definition of dynamic data-driven properties.
+D3 provides handy reusable functions for simplifying the definition of dynamic data-driven properties, called &ldquo;scales&rdquo;.
 We can also style elements using external, static CSS.
 So if we wanted to put a sexy CSS3 gradient on our bar chart, _simply because we can_:

 {% highlight css linenos %}
 .bar {